 Dorothy Simmons grew up in Northern Ireland, studied at Edinburgh University and moved to Australia as a young adult.
 Since then, she has juggled high school teaching - English / Drama - with creative and professional writing.
 Her first published work was a play, 'Night Exercise', performed by the Murray River Performing Group.
 She went on to write four Young Adult novels, 'Video Zone', 'Ridge', 'Frames' and 'Time Out', published by Lothian Books.

-Dorothy's PhD in Creative Writing at Melbourne University, completed in 2014, comprised the critical 'Such is life: myth and meaning' and what became her latest novel, 'Living like a Kelly'.
+Dorothy's PhD in Creative Writing at Melbourne University, completed in 2014, comprised the critical 'Such is life: myth and meaning' and what became her historical fiction, 'Living like a Kelly'.

 (Click on link:

-* publication of the Historical Fiction OF BREATH AND BLOOD.
+Her latest novel is the Historical Fiction OF BREATH AND BLOOD (see menu).